ibm-satellite/academy-labs/common/clis/clis.md

     > This plug-in includes `ibmcloud sat` commands to manage Satellite resources and `ibmcloud oc` to manage Red Hat OpenShift cluster resources.

+1. Login use "--sso" in case you have SSO configured with IBM Cloud, like for example the case of IBM users.

+    ```sh
+    ibmcloud login --sso
+    ```

+    > Select an account by entering a number.

+1. Target the correct region and resource group.

+    ```sh
+    ibmcloud target -r <region>
+    ibmcloud target -g <resource-group>
+    ```

 1. Install private endpoints from [here](https://cloud.ibm.com/docs/cli?topic=cli-cli-private-endpoints)

 For more information, refer to the [doc](https://cloud.ibm.com/docs/satellite?topic=satellite-setup-cli).